Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 With a 16:9 ratio, the flag consists of a slightly slanted tricolour pattern composed (from left to right) of red, green, and gold - with the crescent and stars on the green partition.

-Red appears in the base (i.e., the left) because Vecistan was established in spite of the War of Çıkış.
+Red appears in the base (i.e., the left) because Vecistan were established in spite of the War of Çıkış.

 The green represents Vecistan's cultural basis in Islam, as parts of Vecistan originally occupied the Caspian coastline.